Can I Set up a Limited Company on My Own in the UK?

 - Account documents that are to be sent to the Companies House for Private Companies are allowed nine months as compared to the six months that are given to PLCs.

-Advantages of a Publicly Listed Company
+Advantages of a pLC

 - Raising capital through a PLC is higher through the listing and trading of shares publicly.
 The extra capital can be put back into the business to focus on expansion costs, to obtain acquisitions, to cover development costs as well as to settle a debt.